wldyd920/ComputerGraphics-2022/README.md

 # cg2022
-This is for 2022 Computer Graphics lecture
+This is for 2022 Computer Graphics class